PrymalInstynct/CTI_Agent/CTI_Agent_PRD_v4.0.md

 - **US-18: Local Vector Store Deployment**: "As Alex, I want clear instructions and a simple command to set up a local vector store for RAG."

+- **US-19: Deterministic Rule Identification**: "As Alex, I want the agent to use a deterministic workflow to identify Snort, Sigma, and Yara rules, ensuring consistent and accurate results every time."

+- **US-20: Improved Search Relevance**: "As Alex, I want the agent to use an advanced search method like Max Marginal Relevance (MMR) to retrieve a diverse and relevant set of security rules from the vector store."

 ## 3.0 Functional Requirements: Core Features

 This section details the specific functional capabilities that the Cyber Threat Intelligence Agent must provide.